medialab/quenouille/README.md

 If a group is being trottled, it should be obvious that `quenouille` won't perform more than one single task for this group at once, so its `parallelism` is in fact `1`, in spite of other settings.

 This does not mean that `parallelism` for some groups and `throttle` for others is impossible.
-This can be achieved through callable kwargs.
+This can be achieved through callables.

 #### Adding entropy to throttle